 Business Administration Major Requirements

-The business administration major requires the ten upper division business core courses and seven additional approved upper-division business electives courses from at least three different departments (accounting, operations and business analytics, finance, management, and marketing/sports business) in the Lundquist College of Business.
-Additionally, students have non-business breadth and global context requirements outside the Lundquist College of Business.
+The business administration major requires the ten upper division business core courses and seven additional approved upper-division business electives courses from at least two different departments (accounting, operations and business analytics, finance, management, and marketing/sports business) in the Lundquist College of Business.
+Additionally, students have global context requirements outside the Lundquist College of Business.

 Business administration majors are advised to complete the 300-level upper division core prior to taking 300-400 business electives.
 Majors should begin the upper-division core with BA 308 and should take BA 453 in their senior year.
 All upper division business courses must be taken graded and passed with a C- or better.
 See the schedule of classes for individual course prerequisites.